Aegolius acadicus |

 I looked it up on my field guide (National Geographic, 5th version) and the only owl that truly fit in was the Saw Whet owl.
 The habitat and most importantly the sound both fit in.

 Today, after coming from school I looked up the sound on the Cornell Lab's of of Ornithology website.
 What I heard in the recording was practically identical to the mysterious sound I had heard the night before.
-You too can here it here
+You too can here it here.

 But perhaps the most important thing this "sighting" made me think about was of how many wilderness areas and its wildlife remain ignored by most of the public.
 This apartment building joint where I live is right next to Paint Branch Stream Valley park.
 That creek I've been talking about is Paint Branch Stream.
 I have recorded 33 species of birds in late fall and winter right from my balcony.
 I have seen white-tailed deer, chipmunks, gray squirrels and a red fox around here, and yet everybody seems to ignore and despise this areas.
 Why despise?
 Litter.
 What (truly forgive me for the words) IDIOT would have the AMAZING idea of throwing trash near a stream and a park?